-Reishi mushroom benefits are many and it has been used for thousands of years .
-One of the most popular ways to make the best out of this therapeutic mushroom is to make a tea.
-These mushrooms most commonly found on logs are quite soft when fresh, but become pretty hard when dried.
-This is mainly because reishi contains chitin, which is basically a carbohydrate that cell walls of this mushrooms are made of.
+Reishi mushrooms are most commonly found on logs that are quite soft when fresh but can become hard as wood when dried.
+This is mainly because Reishi contains chitin, which is basically a carbohydrate that the cell walls of this mushrooms are made of.

-The reishi tea recipe is quite simple, no tea bags required:
+The Reishi tea recipe is quite simple and no tea bags are required:

 - Reishi Mushrooms

 Of course, other mushrooms and herbs can also be added to the tea.

 Ganoderma lucidum is very hard to break apart, but smaller pieces proved to be a much better choice for hot water extraction.
 By having more surface area available, you’ll be able to extract more of the compounds from inside reishi.

 Typically, you’ll find Reishi cut into strips like these at many shops so that it is ready for brewing.

 Boil the water in either a ceramic or stainless steel pot.
 Avoid any other pots or utensils made of other materials for boiling, as the whole process is quite long and might be harmful to do so in an aluminum pot, for instance.
 When dried pieces are added to boiling water, make sure to turn down the heat and let it simmer for about two and half hours.
 Then let the tea cool down a bit before drinking it.

 You might not like the taste as it has bitter alkaloids.
 But it’s a tea, so you can do many things to improve the taste.
 I like to add just a little bit of honey and ginger, but some people prefer to add other teas, like green tea or even a freshly made juice.